 Research Chair, Institute for Catastrophic Loss Reduction

 Glenn McGillivray is Managing Director of the Institute for Catastrophic Loss Reduction.
-Prior to joining ICLR, he served as Assistant Vice President of Corporate Communications for Swiss Reinsurance Company Canada and was Corporate Secretary for three Swiss Re operations in the country.
-He began his insurance career at The Personal Insurance Company of Canada in Toronto and went on to work for a major Canadian corporate law firm before joining Swiss Re in 1994 and the ICLR in November, 2005.
+Prior to joining ICLR, he served as Assistant Vice President of Corporate Communication for Swiss Reinsurance Company Canada and was Corporate Secretary for three Swiss Re operations in the country.
+He is also an Adjunct Professor in the Graduate Program at York University’s Emergency and Disaster Management program.Show More

 Slobodan Simonovic – Professor, Department of Civil and Environmental Engineering, Western University